A colored sl(N)-homology for links in S^3: Introduction

+The Reshetikhin-Turaev $\mathfrak{sl}(N)$ polynomial of links colored by exterior powers of the defining representation has been categorified via several different approaches.
+Next we quickly review some recent results in this direction.

+Using matrix factorizations, Yonezawa \cite{Yonezawa3} defined essentially the Poincar\'e polynomial $\mathrm{P}_T$ of the colored $\mathfrak{sl}(N)$ link homology $H$.

+Stroppel \cite{Stroppel} gave a Lie-theoretic construction of the Khovanov homology, which is proved in \cite{Brundan-Stroppel} to be isomorphic to Khovanov's original construction.
+(See also \cite[Section 5]{Stroppel2}.)
+Mazorchuk and Stroppel \cite{Mazorchuk-Stroppel} described a Koszul dual construction for the $\mathfrak{sl}(N)$ link homology.

+Mackaay, Stosic and Vaz \cite{Mackaay-Stosic-Vaz2} constructed a $\zed^{\oplus 3}$-graded HOMFLYPT homology for $1,2$-colored links, which generalizes Khovanov and Rozansky's construction in \cite{KR2}.
+Webster and Williamson \cite{Webster-Williamson} further generalized this homology to links colored by any non-negative integers using the equivariant cohomology of general linear groups and related spaces.

 Cautis and Kamnitzer \cite{Cautis-Kamnitzer-1,Cautis-Kamnitzer-2} constructed a link homology using the derived category of coherent sheaves on certain flag-like varieties.
-Their homology is conjectured to be isomorphic to the $\mathfrak{sl}(N)$-Khovanov-Rozansky homology in \cite{KR1}.
-Cautis \cite{Cautis-talk} is working to generalize their homology to an $\mathfrak{sl}(N)$-homology of links colored by exterior powers of the defining representation.
-We expect that the result of his construction is a homology isomorphic to the $\mathfrak{sl}(N)$-homology constructed in the present paper.
+Their homology is conjectured to be isomorphic to the $\mathfrak{sl}(N)$ Khovanov-Rozansky homology in \cite{KR1}.
+Using $\mathfrak{sl}(2)$ actions on certain categories of D-modules and coherent sheaves, they \cite{Cautis-talk} also categorified the $\mathfrak{sl}(N)$ polynomial for links in $S^3$ colored by exterior powers of the defining representation.

-In \cite{Mackaay-Stosic-Vaz2}, Mackaay, Stosic and Vaz constructed a triply graded HOMFLY-PT homology for $1,2$-colored links, which generalizes the triply graded uncolored HOMFLY-PT homology defined by Khovanov and Rozansky \cite{KR2}.
-Webster and Williamson \cite{Webster-Williamson} further generalized their homology to links colored by any positive integers using the equivariant cohomology of general linear groups and related spaces.
-It seems that Rasmussen's spectral sequence \cite{Ras2} connecting the uncolored HOMFLY-PT homology to the $\mathfrak{sl}(N)$-Khovanov-Rozansky homology should generalize to a spectral sequence connecting Webster and Williamson's colored HOMFLY-PT homology to the colored $\mathfrak{sl}(N)$-homology constructed in the present paper.

-Kronheimer and Mrowka \cite{KM-link-homology} recently defined an $SU(n)$-homology for links using instanton gauge theory, which appears to be somewhat similar to the Lee-Gornik deformation of the $\mathfrak{sl}(N)$-Khovanov-Rozansky homology.
-They expect this homology to be related to the Khovanov-Rozansky $\mathfrak{sl}(n)$-homology by a spectral sequence.
-Mrowka \cite{Mrowka-conversation} explained that their construction can be generalized to links colored by representations of $SU(n)$.
-It is interesting to see how this colored $SU(n)$-homology is related to the colored $\mathfrak{sl}(N)$-homology in the present paper.